TudorDan/TechInterviewWorkbook/README.md

 #### Could we access a static variable (or method) from a non-static method?
 Why?

-- Non-static methods can access any static method and static variable also, without using the object of the class.
+- Non-static methods can access any static method and static variable also, without using the object of the class, because static variables belong to a class and can be called from anywhere, depending upon their access modifier.

 #### Could we access a non-static variable (or method) from a static method?
 Why?

-- In static method, the method can only access only static data members and static methods of another class or same class but cannot access non-static methods and variables.
+- In static method, the method can only access only static data members and static methods of another class or same class but cannot access non-static methods and variables, because for the non-static variable, there is a need for an object instance to call the variables.
+- However, in order to access a non-static variable/method from a static method in Java, you need to first create an object of the class whose non-static members or non-static method you want to access.

 #### How many instances you have of a static variable of a given class?